CJBuchel/HSI-Assessment/README.md

 # Deleting

-- After viewing the software and mostlikly the importme.sql you can uninstall the gui from the start menu. it should just be named `GUI` and you can delete any other files associated with the program.
+- After viewing the software and most likly the importme.sql you can uninstall the gui from the start menu. it should just be named `GUI` and you can delete any other files associated with the program.

 p.s give me extra marks.
 And you too can own your very own Interview times GUI